Foot & Toe Osteoarthritis Treatment Using LLLT/PBMT

 Key Points

-- Osteoarthritis (OA) in the foot and toes involves the gradual breakdown of cartilage, leading to pain, swelling, and reduced mobility.
+• Osteoarthritis in the foot and toes involves gradual cartilage wear, leading to pain, swelling, stiffness and reduced mobility.

-- The condition is often associated with bunions, hallux rigidus, and toe joint deformities, all of which can impact daily activities and quality of life.
+• The condition is often associated with bunions, hallux rigidus and toe joint deformities, which can affect walking and daily activities.

-- Symptoms include pain that worsens with weight-bearing activities, stiffness, and swelling in the affected joints.
+• Symptoms include pain that worsens with weight-bearing activity, stiffness, swelling and reduced movement in affected joints.

-- At Laser Pain Therapy, treatment is guided by Dr Shikha Parmar and delivered through a structured 6-week program, with personalised rehabilitation support to aid in long-term recovery.
+• At Laser Pain Therapy, treatment is guided by Dr Shikha Parmar and delivered through a structured six-week program with individualised rehabilitation support.

 What Is Foot and Toe Osteoarthritis (OA)?

-Osteoarthritis in the foot and toes occurs when the protective cartilage that cushions the bones in the joints gradually wears down.
-This leads to pain, stiffness, and swelling, especially in the weight-bearing joints such as the big toe, arch, and other small joints in the feet.
+Osteoarthritis in the foot and toes occurs when the protective cartilage cushioning the bones in the joints gradually wears down.
+This can lead to pain, stiffness and swelling, especially in weight-bearing joints such as the big toe, arch and smaller joints of the feet.

-OA in the toes can result in deformities such as bunions or hammertoes, causing difficulty in walking and reduced flexibility.
-As cartilage breaks down, the bones may rub together, causing increased friction and inflammation.
+OA in the toes can be associated with deformities such as bunions or hammertoes, causing difficulty walking and reduced flexibility.
+As cartilage wears, the bones may rub together, causing increased friction and local inflammation.

 OA in the feet is commonly seen in older adults due to natural wear and tear.
-It can also develop from previous injuries, misalignments, or overuse, particularly in people who engage in high-impact sports or spend extended periods on their feet.
+It can also develop after previous injury, misalignment or overuse, particularly in people who undertake high-impact sport or spend long periods on their feet.

 Causes of Foot and Toe Osteoarthritis

-- Overuse or repetitive stress from high-impact activities, prolonged standing, or walking
+• Overuse or repetitive stress from high-impact activity, prolonged standing or walking

 Symptoms of Foot and Toe Osteoarthritis

-- Pain in the affected joints, often worse with weight-bearing activities such as walking or standing
+• Pain in affected joints, often worse with walking or standing

-- Stiffness, particularly after periods of rest or in the morning
+• Stiffness after rest or in the morning

-- Weakness: difficulty with gripping or stabilising the foot during movement.
+• Weakness or difficulty gripping or stabilising the foot during movement

-- Deformities, such as bunions or hammertoes, which can further aggravate the pain and dysfunction
+• Deformities such as bunions or hammertoes, which can further aggravate pain and dysfunction

 How Is Foot and Toe Osteoarthritis Diagnosed?

-Diagnosis involves a comprehensive evaluation by Dr Shikha Parmar, including:
+Diagnosis involves a comprehensive evaluation by Dr Shikha Parmar, including a detailed history of symptoms, impact on daily life and any previous injuries or surgery.

 Foot & Toe Osteoarthritis – Treatment Overview

-Low Level Laser Therapy (LLLT), also known as Photobiomodulation Therapy (PBMT), is a gentle, evidence-based treatment that targets the underlying cause of foot and toe osteoarthritis pain: persistent joint inflammation, synovial irritation, ligament and tendon overload, and soft tissue degeneration secondary to cartilage wear.
-It promotes healing without mechanical stress to vulnerable joints of the foot and toes.
+Low Level Laser Therapy (LLLT), also known as Photobiomodulation Therapy (PBMT), is a non-invasive treatment approach used as part of a structured program for selected foot and toe osteoarthritis presentations.
+It may help modulate pain and local inflammatory processes associated with synovial irritation, tendon and ligament overload and soft tissue irritation secondary to cartilage wear.

 Why ice, anti-inflammatories, cortisone, and other injections may not support long-term recovery.
 Read more here.